-Internet access is now available to students and teachers in the Norwalk-Ontario-Wilton School District.
-Each student with Internet access will be given a copy of school Board Policy 363.2 - "Acceptable Use of Internet".
-Students and parents should go over this information, sign and return the "Internet Use Agreement" section.
+Internet access is available to students and teachers in the Norwalk-Ontario-Wilton School District.
+Each student with Internet access has access to a copy of school Board Policy 363.2 - "Acceptable Use of Internet" via the District Website.
+Students and parents will need to read through this information during the on-line registration process.
 Sharing of passwords is prohibited.
-No games, e-mail or instant messaging.
-Violating the internet policy will result in loss of privileges.
+Violating the Internet policy will result in loss of privileges.